Onix-Systems/Fira/README.md

 - **Task Management** - Drag-and-drop tasks with time tracking and comments
 - **Team Collaboration** - Developer-specific task assignments and workflows
 - **Dual Architecture** - Choose between server-based or local file-based operation
+- **AI-Friendly Format** - Tasks are stored as Markdown files, making it easy to generate task descriptions with AI tools and seamlessly import them into Fira

 ## Quick Start